 When we talk about mathematical ‘reasoning’ we sometimes struggle to distinguish it from word-problems.
 There is more to problem-solving than reasoning, and more to reasoning than problem-solving.
 If we understand what reasoning actually involves, we open up a rich range of experiences in maths - and across the curriculum - where we can develop and stretch our children.

 Children often struggle to understand mathematical ideas if they move towards the “abstract” too quickly, and we rightly use different representations to make things easier for them to understand.
 But if we’re not careful these representations limit children to little more than a procedural fluency; to drive real mastery we need to make sure we vary the representations - and encourage children to do the same with their own.

 Bring your School Development Plan along to this practical, informative workshop.
 We'll explore how to ensure that your SDP helps to drive school improvement and financial management on a day-to-day basis.
 You will leave this course with a strong understand of what makes an effective plan.

 Year leaders are central in the drive towards outstanding teaching, learning and progress in schools.
-Throughout 2021 and 2022 there will be a range of challenges, some not yet known, that year leaders will be facing both in terms of learners’ wellbeing and their cognitive development.
+Throughout the year there will be a range of challenges, some not yet known, that year leaders will be facing both in terms of learners’ wellbeing and their cognitive development.
 This course will explore the most recent developments, share best practice and advice, and help you develop the essential skills of a year leader to support all learners and the challenges they may face.